Dewan Negara: Membership

-To qualify, a candidate must be a Malaysian citizen at least 30 years of age, residing in the Federation, must not owe allegiance to any foreign state, must not have received a prison sentence of one year or longer, and must not have been fined RM2,000 or more.
+To qualify, a candidate must be a Malaysian citizen at least 30 years old, residing in the Federation, must not owe allegiance to any foreign state, must not have received a prison sentence of one year or longer, and must not have been fined RM2,000 or more.
 Holders of a full-time profit-making position in the public service are also ineligible.
 There is no requirement to belong to a political party.
-Parliament is permitted to increase the number of Senators to three per state, reduce the number of appointed Senators, or abolish the post of appointed Senator altogether.
+Parliament is permitted to increase the number of senators to three per state, reduce the number of appointed senators, or abolish the post of appointed senator altogether.
 The process of appointment is set out by Article 45 of the Constitution.
-The Constitution provides for direct election of the 26 Senators from the states, but this clause does not take effect until Parliament passes a resolution bringing it into effect; as of 2010, the Senators remain indirectly elected.
+The Constitution provides for direct election of the 26 senators from the states, but this clause does not take effect until Parliament passes a law bringing it into effect.
+As of 2024, the power given to the Parliament under Clause (4) of Article 45 was never invoked and the senators remain indirectly elected.

-Senators can be appointed to ministerial posts in the Cabinet by the Yang di-Pertuan Agong on the advice of the Prime Minister.
-However, the Dewan Negara never supplies the Prime Minister, as the Prime Minister must be a member of the Dewan Rakyat.
+Senators can be appointed to ministerial posts in the Cabinet by the King on the advice of the prime minister.
+However, the Dewan Negara never supplies the prime minister, as the prime minister must be a member of the Dewan Rakyat.

 The Dewan Negara is not affected by the elections for the Dewan Rakyat, and senators continue to hold office despite the Dewan Rakyat's dissolution for an election.

-The Dewan Negara elects a President to preside over sittings of the Dewan Negara, ensure observance of the rules of the house, and interpret the Standing Orders of the house should they be disputed.
-Should the President be absent, his deputy, the Vice President, takes his place.
+The Dewan Negara elects a president to preside over sittings of the Dewan Negara, ensure observance of the rules of the house, and interpret the Standing Orders of the house should they be disputed.
+Should the president be absent, his deputy, the vice president, takes his place.

+There are constitution provisions to increase state representation to 3 senators each, and for such senators to be directly elected.
+However, there has not been any political movement towards these.